adam-codeform/resources/README.md

-# resources
+# Resources

-A list of resources
+This is a list of resources I am gathering for web development projects.